NorSC/supervisor-search/_supervisors/amy-melniczuk.md

   * Working on the projects you are motivated and interested in is crucial for me.
 Therefore, **do make an appointment with me first to discuss your interests**.
 My email address is amy.melniczuk@northumbria.ac.uk.
 Usually, I can reply to you in less than two days.

   * If you want to work with me, I hope you will get the best grades.
 In other words, if you want to pass the thesis study, I am sorry, but I might not be your ideal supervisor.
+additional_details_phd: "I have studied and worked in China, Canada, Germany, Switzerland, and now in the UK.
+I have no Ph.D. supervision experience, but I am confident that I know how to help you succeed.
+It is a big decision to start a Ph.D.
+Getting a Ph.D. at Northumbria University might not be an optimal decision compared to a top-ranking university like Cambridge University.
+However, I have seen many friends graduate from not very well-known universities but get good jobs.
+The secret is what my bachelor's supervisor told me: if you can not be one of the best students in a university you think does not deserve you, how can you be confident that you will be successful in a top university?"
 ---